-If the @BeforeMapping / @AfterMapping method has parameters, the method invocation is only generated if all parameters can be assigned by the source or target parameters of the mapping method:
+If the @BeforeMapping / @AfterMapping method has parameters, the method invocation is only generated if the return type of the method (if non-void) is assignable to the return type of the mapping method and all parameters can be assigned by the source or target parameters of the mapping method:

-• A parameter annotated with @MappingTarget is populated with the target instance of the mapping.
+A parameter annotated with @MappingTarget is populated with the target instance of the mapping.

-- A parameter annotated with @TargetType is populated with the target type of the mapping. - Any other parameter is populated with a source parameter of the mapping, whereas each source parameter is used once at most.
+- A parameter annotated with @TargetType is populated with the target type of the mapping. - Parameters annotated with @Context are populated with the context parameters of the mapping method. - Any other parameter is populated with a source parameter of the mapping.